allensam88/use-my-tools/README.md

+# Use My Tools App

-# A platform for sharing idle tools.
-Users can post their tool inventory for other users to borrow and check out.
+## A platform for sharing idle tools.
+Users can post their tool inventory for others to borrow and check out.

-# Front End Built using React / Redux and deployed through Netlify.
+### Front End built in November 2019 using React / Redux and deployed through Netlify.
+### Front End Team: Sam Allen, Aaron Gillies, and Kai Haskell.

-# Back End Server built with Node and deployed through Heroku.
+### [Back End Server](https://use-my-tools-sam.herokuapp.com/) originally built by Travis Laudahl with Node/Express, then Forked by Sam Allen and deployed through Heroku.